johnwbyrd/pennyworth/doc/cli-tool.md

 ## Security Notes
 - Never share or store the plaintext API key after creation.
-- Only hashes are stored in DynamoDB.
+- API keys are managed as Cognito custom attributes and only shown to the user once.
-- Use IAM permissions to restrict CLI access to authorized admins.
+- Use IAM permissions to restrict REST API access to authorized admins.
 - All actions should be logged (optionally, to CloudWatch or a file) for audit purposes.

 ## Installation & Distribution